robfatland/runawaytrain/README.md

          - reconsider this 5 minute timeout: That is only enough to stop 300 instances
 - Click the <Test> button and verify that the EC2 instances created above are stopped

+### Testing across regions

+Created 10 instances in the US, 5 in Europe, 4 in Asia Pacific, 2 in South America.
+That's 21 total; and the Lambda function stopped all of them in 31 seconds.